IT Support for Law Firms

 Here’s the problem.

-Generalist law firm IT support providers are all too eager to support the “vanilla” elements of your law firm’s technology (desktops, laptops, Office 365, Exchange, virus protection), but shy away from taking any accountability or providing support for your firm’s legal software.
+Generalist law firm IT support providers are all too eager to support the “vanilla” elements of your law firm’s technology (desktops, laptops, Office 365, Exchange, virus protection), but they shy away from taking any accountability or providing support for your firm’s legal software.

 Time and time again, we see this phenomenon occur in the form of: